MicrosoftDocs/SupportArticles-docs/Outlook/Client/security/results-for-advanced-diagnostic-indicate-offline-scan-was-forced.md

 ## Resolution

 If you need to perform a full scan of Outlook, you can temporarily modify the `PromptOOMAddressInformationAccess` and/or `PromptOOMAddressBookAccess` registry values to **1**.
-This will cause Outlook to no longer automatically deny requests (_from any program_) to access Outlook data and will instead prompt you to approve the access request.
+This change causes Outlook to no longer automatically deny requests (_from any program_) to access Outlook data and instead prompt you to approve the access request.
 The value of 1 is the default setting for this feature.

 The available value data for these registry values is listed below.